 Outdoor Adventure Activities

 Besides the scenic beauty of Norway, cruises offer travelers a chance to try their hands at a bunch of outdoor activities.
 Skiing across the valleys and mountains is highly recommended if traveling during cooler periods.
 Other than that, the wilderness of Norway is best explored in the company of friendly huskies who pull sleds through the thick blanket of snow.

-A cave is an interesting enough space, but a cave made out of ice?
+A cave is an interesting enough space, but a cave made of ice?
 Fascinating beyond comprehension.
-Beneath the mighty glaciers of Svalbard are ice caves that are formed at melted water freezes again.
+Beneath the mighty glaciers of Svalbard are ice caves formed as melted water freezes again.
 These ice caves are remote and take effort to reach.
 One can kayak or trek to these ice caves under the moonlit night.
-Interestingly, the structure of these caves alters on a yearly basis, so one has to be ready for surprises.
+Interestingly, the structure of these caves alters every year, so one has to be ready for surprises.

 Best time to cruise in Norway

 Norway is blessed with wildlife that is a privilege to witness in one’s lifetime.
 Since a trip to Norway is not cheap, travelers must choose a suitable time to visit the country.
 Climate and temperatures vary across the vast landscape of Norway, so the duration of daylight available would also alter.